Scale of Production in Product Design: a guide for students

 To become an effective designer, you must understand how the scale of production in product design (individual, small batch, and mass production) impacts the manufacturing process.
-Understanding these systems of production, as well becoming familiar with terms such continuous production and just-in-time manufacturing, helps you to make better design decisions, anticipate manufacturing challenges, and grasp the implications in terms of resources, cost, time, and the people involved.
+Understanding these systems of production, as well becoming familiar with terms such continuous production and just-in-time manufacturing, helps you make better design decisions and anticipate manufacturing challenges.

 Individual production (one-off items)

-- Not suitable for making many products that are the same (hard to keep items consistent);
+• Not suitable for making many products that are exactly the same (hard to keep items perfectly consistent);

-- Control of production is simple, because whole operation is small;
+• Easier to manage – control of production sequence is often simple, because whole operation is small.

 Batch production